Bricks & Brownstone: The New York Row House (Hardcover)

 “Unrivaled” – Metropolis

-"One of the Top 10 Books about New York City" – Edmund White, writing in The Guardian
+"One of the Top 10 Books about New York City" – Edmund White, The Guardian

 “Informative, genially written history of the row house … merits the attention of anyone seriously interested in urban architecture.” – The New York Times